Like this article? We’ve got more! Check out the rest of our articles on skincare innovation, skin health, and combatting environmental stressors.

 For acne treatment, Differin gel, an FDA-approved formulation that was previously only available by prescription as Adapalene, is our favorite option.
 And at around $10 for a half ounce, it’s hard to beat the price.

-While you're at it, snag a Sundaily gummies subscription, too—our active ingredient, polypodium leucotomos, improves skin's tone and texture and perfectly complements your beauty routine.
+While you're at it, snag a Sundaily gummies subscription, too—the active ingredient in The Base Layer, polypodium leucotomos, improves skin's tone and texture and perfectly complements your beauty routine.